idiocc/cookies/README.md

 This module already comes with [_Keygrip_](https://www.npmjs.com/package/keygrip) built in.
 This is because they are meant to be used together, so they were optimised together as well.
 The API is the same.

+> _In cookies, there is no need to use instantiate Keygrip manually, when the keys can just be passed, i.e., if the keys are array, the `new Keygrip(array)` will be called by the constructor._

 __<a name="type-keygrip">`Keygrip`</a>__: Signing and verifying data (such as cookies or URLs) through a rotating credential system.

 |    Name     |                 Type                  |                                                                                                                                                                                                       Description                                                                                                                                                                                                       |